technyon/nuki_hub/lib/Ethernet/docs/api.md

   Serial.begin(9600);
   // start the Ethernet connection: if (Ethernet.begin(mac) == 0) {
-    Serial.println("Failed to configure Ethernet using DHCP");
+    Serial.println("Failure to configure Ethernet using DHCP");
     // no point in carrying on, so do nothing forevermore: for(;;)
       ;